 About one-fifth of Newton’s residents are part of our senior population, and this share is projected to grow significantly in the coming years.
 Most of our seniors hope to remain Newton residents, as many of my relatives did.
 Their active presence and engagement in our city is vital to sustaining our local civil society – because retired residents are a core volunteer base – and is a critical piece of the puzzle in building a truly multi-generational community where everyone is welcome.
 Overwhelmingly, these older residents have lived here for 25 years or more and represent key institutional knowledge and memory in our community.
-In knocking on doors in Newton over the past five or so years, I have regularly met seniors who are struggling to afford not just their taxes but also home maintenance.
+In knocking on doors in Newton over the past six or so years, I have regularly met seniors who are struggling to afford not just their taxes but also home maintenance.

 As your next Councilor, I will…